 Education Requirement for the CPA Exam in New Mexico

 New Mexico’s academic criteria are essential.
-To take the CPA exam, you must have a bachelor’s degree with at least 120 semester hours.
+To meet the New Mexico CPA education requirements for the CPA exam, you must have a bachelor’s degree with at least 120 semester hours.
 The state demands 150 hours for your full licensure, which may include master’s-level education.
 You must ensure that an entity recognized by the board completely accredits your program.

 There are also specialized five-year CPA track programs that offer a hybrid bachelor’s and master’s curriculum tailored to provide you with the 150 semester hours required to achieve New Mexico CPA standards.

 Inquire with New Mexico schools and institutions that offer accounting programs for further information.
 According to the New Mexico Public Accountancy Board, all certified public accountants operating in the state must have a bachelor’s degree.

 The New Mexico Public Accountancy Board of Directors recognizes three levels of accreditation agencies:

 Level 1 – Graduate from a four-year college or university that is accredited by one of the following agencies:

 - Middle States Association of Colleges and Schools

 - North Central Association of Colleges and Schools–Higher Learning Commission

 - New England Association of Schools and Colleges–Commission on Institutions of Higher Education